WebTechnologiesABKL/docker/README.md

 # Docker
-### For the Scripts to work, the following prerequisites are necessary:
+### For the Scripts to work (in the local folder), the following prerequisites are necessary:
+- Run the scripts as sudo
+- The scripts need to be run from inside the local folder
+- First run the Build.sh script, then the Run.sh script
+- After running the Run.sh script, open your Webbrowser and navigate to localhost:80
 - The following folder structure
 ```
 ├── Backend